 - Not getting the policy content right: Lack of clear articulation of required policy and budget dialogue can reduce the investment's effectiveness. - Not engaging senior managers early: It is important to test ideas with senior managers as the design process unfolds, and to regularly update them.
-A low or medium risk, low-value investment will require fewer discussions than a high-value or high or very high risk investment. - Substandard concept or design documents: These can cause delays.
+A low or medium risk, low value investment will require fewer discussions than a high-value or high or very high-risk investment.

+- Substandard concept or design documents: These can cause delays.
 It is good practice to establish an internal reference group for all investments valued at \$100 million or more or rated as high or very high risk.
 This group can include relevant DFAT experts such as sector/thematic, gender, disability, budget (if ODA sensitive), design, risk and contracting specialists. - Poor planning: This is the cause of most design problems.
-Failing to prepare properly may lead to: - the expertise required to help write the design documentation being unavailable - disengaged stakeholders (whole-of-government partners, partner governments, beneficiaries and DFAT officers) who are not committed to the program's implementation - cursory review and quality assurance processes - stress between desks, Posts and stakeholders. - Inadequate hands-on management by DFAT officers: This can cause the design process to 'drift'.
+Failing to prepare properly may lead to: - the expertise required to help write the design documentation being unavailable. - disengaged stakeholders (whole-of-government partners, partner governments, beneficiaries and DFAT officers) who are not committed to the program's implementation. - cursory review and quality assurance processes. - stress between desks, Posts and stakeholders. - Inadequate hands-on management by DFAT officers: This can cause the design process to 'drift' and leave too much responsibility with design contractors.
 Design processes need strong, active management to help keep them on track and within budget. - Analysis paralysis: Adequate information and analysis are essential factors informing an investment design, and development program investments must be sensitive to context.
-However, there should be clear parameters and discipline around time frames and ensuring appropriate return for effort. - Designs that are too complex or impractical: This makes it difficult to draft contracts/agreements. - A weak Statement of Requirements can lead to weak contracting arrangements that do not fulfil the design intention and/or confuse roles and accountabilities.
+However, there should be clear parameters and discipline around timeframes and ensuring appropriate return for effort. - Designs that are too complex or impractical: This makes it difficult to draft contracts/agreements. - A weak Statement of Requirements can lead to weak contracting arrangements that do not fulfil the design intention and/or confuse roles and accountabilities.
 These must be well thought through. - Unclear and unmeasurable outcomes statements can lead to weak monitoring and evaluation systems and may make the investment vulnerable to strategic drift. - Weak monitoring and evaluation frameworks that lack baseline data can cause delays in establishing monitoring and evaluation systems.
-A Minimum Sufficient Monitoring and Evaluation Framework (as outlined in the Investment Design template) must be annexed to the design document. - Not giving enough attention to pipeline planning: This leads to programming and expenditure pressure and, potentially, poor programming choices.
-It is DFAT policy that agreements cannot be extended beyond their originally approved total potential period, including extension periods.
-Any subsequent services must be agreed through a new procurement or grant process.
-All unspent funds at the end of a grant's total potential period must be returned to DFAT.
-If DFAT appropriated the funds before the current financial year, we must return the funds to consolidated revenue.
+A Minimum Sufficient Monitoring and Evaluation Framework (as outlined in the Investment Design template) must be annexed to the design document. - Not giving enough attention to pipeline planning: This leads to programming and expenditure pressure, rushed design processes, and, potentially, poor programming choices.
+Procurement contracts cannot be extended beyond their originally approved total potential duration, including option periods.
+The delegate can extend contribution arrangements after considering risk-based advice from DVB.